andreirtaylor/securedchat/README.md

 The chat application works by sending messages from client to server and vice versa.

+On server side, invoke:
+java SecureChat –server
+After starting up, the server will ask for the desired configuration of security options (None, Confidential, Integrity, Authentication).
+After waiting for client, enter the message.
+In this example the message is “Hello World!”

+On client side, invoke:
+java SecureChat –client
+After starting up, the client will ask for the desired configuration like above.
+Enter the configuration After establishing the connection, the client will receive a message from server and attempt to decrypt it.
+In this example, it successfully decrypted String “Hello World!”

 ![](assets/README-d5273.png)

 The client must be commence the connection and once the server sees the connection a bidirectional channel is created between the client and the server.